This post may contain affiliate links. Please read my disclosure for more info.

 This idea is perfect for those rainy summer days.

 Grab some rain boots (or don’t – depending on how dirty you want to get) and jump in some puddles.
+You may even get lucky enough to see a rainbow!

 13. Run through the water sprinkler.